Response protocols for COVID-19 cases

 Good personal hygiene, including regular hand washing, cleaning and disinfecting and the use of personal protective equipment are vigorously applied across all schools.

-Where there is a confirmed case of COVID-19, specialist cleaning will be carried out at the school site in accordance with NSW Health protocols before the school resumes operations again.
+Where there is a confirmed case of COVID-19, cleaning will be carried out at the school site in line with cleaning protocols agreed with NSW Health.

 Find further information about the department’s response to COVID-19.

 We undertake contact tracing in schools like all other venues.
 What action we take will depend on the circumstances and how many people that person has been in contact with, whether that was indoors or outdoors, and other factors such as whether they were vaccinated and wearing masks.
 That might mean we need a whole class or cohort to self-isolate, or it might mean we need to make the school non-operational for a period of time while we conduct contract tracing and cleaning while staff and students self-isolate.

 No doubt we will see people who have been at school while infectious, as we have seen throughout this pandemic.
 We have got to remember all the medical advice suggests that transmission among children is lower than among adults, and that when children do catch COVID they generally have only very mild symptoms.
 Depending on the circumstances of an outbreak in a school, we will see some schools need to close and staff/students self-isolate.
 But we have been working with NSW Health to reduce the circumstances for when that happens, based on our other COVID-safe measures such as vaccination of the entire school workforce, physical distancing in schools and reduced mingling of students, and the wearing of masks in schools.

 Students who are unable to return to on-site learning because they are self-isolating following NSW Health advice will be supported by their school to temporarily learn from home until they are able to return to on-site learning.
 Your child's school may use the Learning from home resources to support your child during their brief learning from home period.